MES4game/TEST/README.md

   - example: `feat(user-42): add login feature`
   - example: `feat|perf|style(home-21): add last event feature, improve performance for render and fix styles of first section`
   - every commit must be signed with a GPG/SSH key (set it up with `./setup.sh`)
+  - make reasonable sized commits (do not commit everything in one commit, but do not make too many small commits either)
+  - write meaningful commit messages (do not use `fix` or `update` as comment, be more specific)

 - ### PR:
   - title: `merge(<source>-><target>): <comment>`